ppatoria/interview/variant_visit.md

                     and typically also stores a small amount of additional data to keep track of which type is currently held.
 - **Type-Safety** : It ensures type-safety by keeping track of the type currently held and only allowing access to that type, preventing undefined behavior associated with type punning in unions.
+                   **Storage:** Similar to a C-style union, std::variant also allocates memory equal to the size of its largest member.
+                   However, it holds additional information about the active type.
+                   **Type Safety:** std::variant provides type-safe access by keeping track of which type is currently active, using an index or type tag.
 - **Visitation**  : Accessing the stored value is done through visitation, where a visitor function or lambda is applied to the contained value.

 ### Efficiency: